YottaDB/YDBDoc/GTMAdminOps/mlocks.rst

 Introduction
 -----------------------------

-The M Lock Utility (LKE) is a tool for examining and changing the YottaDB/GT.M LOCK environment.
-For a description of M LOCKs, refer to the LOCKs section in the General Language Features of M chapter and the description of the LOCK command in the Commands chapter of the Programmer's Guide.
+The M Lock Utility (LKE) is a tool for examining and changing the YottaDB LOCK environment.
+For a description of M LOCKs, refer to the LOCKs section in the `General Language Features of M <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_ and the description of the `LOCK command in the Commands chapter of the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/commands.html#lock>`_.

 The two primary functions of the M Lock Utility (LKE) are: